MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 No dataset is perfect; most require some amount of preprocessing before they can be analyzed.
 When you visualized the data, you may have noticed that some rows of automobile data contained missing values.
 These missing values need to be cleaned up before analysis begins.
 In this example, you will simply remove any rows that have missing values.
 In addition, the "normalized-losses" column has a lot of missing values, so you'll exclude that column from the model.

 1. At the top of the modules pallet, type "project columns" into the search box to find the [Project Columns](https://msdn.microsoft.com/library/azure/1ec722fa-b623-4e26-a44e-a50c6d726223/) module.
-Drag that box over to the experiment canvas and connect it to the output port of the of the "Automobile price data (Raw)" dataset by dragging an arrow downward from the output port.
+Drag that box over to the experiment canvas and connect it to the output port of the "Automobile price data (Raw)" dataset by dragging an arrow downward from the output port.
 The Project Columns module allows you to specify which columns of data to include or exclude in the model.

-    _A key concept to understand about Azure ML are connectors.
-In this step you a "connecting" the raw data module to a project columns module.
-That means that the data flows from one module to the next.
-Some modules, such as Train Model have multiple connectors going in, one for the untrained model and one for the data set, for example.
-If you want to know what a connector does, move you mouse over the connector to see a quick tip popup.
-If you want more information, right click on the module and select help from the popup menu._
+     > A key concept to understand about Azure ML is that of ports and connectors.
+In this step, you connected the output port of the raw data module to the input port of the Project Columns module.
+The data flows from one module to the next through the connector.
+Some modules, such as the Train Model, support multiple inputs and therefore have multiple input ports.
+If you want to know what a port does, hover over it with the mouse and a tip will pop up.
+If you want more information, right-click on the module and select **Help** from the popup menu.

     ![Connecting the dataset output to the Project Columns input](Images/preprocess-data-to-project.png)